zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Application Setup

-Let us first create a minimal running REST application back-end *without* authentication and authorizations.
+Let us first create a minimal running REST application back end *without* authentication and authorizations.

 Create and activate a Python virtual environment in a new directory, from a